pearsedarcy/TripSplit/README.md

 - When a user adds a friend, the app automatically generates a profile picture with a random color and the first letter of the friends name.

-- The user can delete a friend from the list and will be prompted with a confirmation notification to confirm deletetion.
+- The user can delete a friend from the list and will be prompted with a confirmation notification to confirm deletion.

 ![Add-friends-page-desktop](./assets/docs/images/add-friends-page-desktop.png)
 ![Add-friends-page-mobile](./assets/docs/images/add-friends-page-mobile.png)